 All of which raises a question: how did the word "vagina" end up in NEWSWEEK?
 In other words, how did a piece of performance art about women's unmentionables go mainstream?
 A big part of the reason is the taboo factor itself.
 "No one had ever talked about this before," says Ensler, who was a little-known "downtown" writer before she created the monologues in 1996.
 "When women realized they had permission to scream about having a clitoris, they went crazy."
 Certainly the celebrities helped, too.
 "Eve said, 'Will you do this?'
 And I said, 'Oh, my God.
 You mean say those things in public?' " says Tomei, one of the first to sign on.
 "But saying those words night after night, it works magic on you.
 It gets inside your skin."
 Contrary to what you might think about hearing "vagina" 128 times in one evening--and that doesn't include its unprintable synonyms--"The Vagina Monologues" isn't at all heavy.
-In fact, as you listen to the story of a tax lawyer turned dominatrix or an old woman who hasn't thought about "down there" since a teenage boyfriend humiliated her, the sexual nature of the show somehow becomes universal.
-And it's a riot.
+In fact, as you listen to the story of a tax lawyer turned dominatrix or an old woman who hasn't thought about "down there"

 "What Eve brought back to feminism was she made it fun," says producer David Stone.
 "It almost sounds frivolous, but feminism became a burden, something that had to be talked about in a strident and passionate way.
 This is not only funny, it's fun.
 That's liberating."